Administering Control For A Safer Community

 In The North Carolina ABC System, there are about 432 stores serving 168 Municipal and County Entities overseen by the governing authority (city council or county commissioners).
 Our five-member board constantly seeks ways to make our system more responsible by abiding by and enforcing ABC Laws and Regulations; more profitable by using successful business practices; and more progressive by studying and employing new methods of providing for the needs and desires of the consumer.
-Pitt County provides over $18 million in retail sales through its 8 outlets situated in easily accessible locations throughout the county.
+Pitt County provides $20 million in retail sales through its 8 outlets situated in easily accessible locations throughout the county.
 Pitt County opened its first store on July 27, 1935.

 Alcoholic Beverage Control

 Yes.
 The retail price of spirituous liquor sold in North Carolina ABC stores shall be uniform throughout the state.
 There are monthly discounts on selected items.

 We accept cash, Visa, MasterCard, & Discover at all locations.
 We check ID with all credit/debit cards and the customer’s name must be on the card.

 In North Carolina, there are only four (4) accepted forms of identification that you can use to purchase alcoholic beverages.
 They are:

 - A valid driver’s license with the photograph of the person making the purchase.